R-Shyam-sundar/R-Shyam-sundar/README.md

 - 👋 Hi, I’m @R-Shyam-sundar
-- Im a CS student at IIITDM Kancheepuram currently at my second year.
+- Im a CS student at IIITDM Kancheepuram currently at my Pre-final year.

 <!---
 R-Shyam-sundar/R-Shyam-sundar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.